 The risks investors face include market risks, inflation risks, currency exchange risks, socio-political risks, economic risks, volatility risks, and more.
 A Tangerine TFSA savings and GIC accounts are insured up to $100,000 through CDIC in the event that the bank becomes bankrupt.

-What is the TFSA limit for 2020?
-The annual TFSA limit for 2020 is $6000.
-If you have been eligible to contribute to a TFSA since it was introduced in 2009, your total TFSA contribution room is $69,500 (excluding gains that have been withdrawn and can be re-contributed).
+The annual TFSA limit for 2021 is $6000.
+If you have been eligible to contribute to a TFSA since it was introduced in 2009, your total TFSA contribution room is $75,500 (excluding gains that have been withdrawn and can be re-contributed).